-Join Richard Harrington for an in-depth discussion in this video Create a PDF presentation, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Create a PDF presentation, part of Photoshop: Automation.

 If you'd like to bundle a bunch of images together to share with…a client in a convenient way, the PDF file format is very useful.…This type of document can easily be read…on tablets and smartphones, and it's highly portable.…It's also a great way to protect your images, because…you can downsample them to a lower resolution file format.…This both makes it convenient to send over the Internet,…and cuts down on some security's concerns about pushing high-resolution images…out there.…Let's choose File, Automate, PDF Presentation.…

 What you want to do is browse and add the…files you'd like to put into the PDF document.…You also can choose to add all the open files that you're currently working on.…I'll browse here and let's just navigate to some files.…There you go.…And I can select individual files by Ctrl clicking,…(NOISE)…Cmd clicking on a Mac or just Press Cmd or Ctrl A to select all And open them up.…